nityamd/aperture_effects/README.md

 </figure>

 For every such galaxy, the output of the data reduction pipeline is a "datacube", a 3D array with 2 spatial dimensions and one spectral dimension.
-We study the galaxy properties, thus in this so-called spaxel (spatial + pixel) space.
+We study the galaxy properties, thus, in this so-called spaxel (spatial + pixel) space.
 For the galaxy shown above, I have plotted the flux as a function of the spaxel space in the following plot.
 The circles show the 3'' view of the galaxy (akin to what the SDSS spectra would see) if the galaxy were shifted to higher redshifts.